codevence/fair-wizard-guide/docs/about/introduction/knowledge-model.rst

 Resource Collection
 ^^^^^^^^^^^^^^^^^^^

 Resource collections are used to group together :ref:`resource pages<resource-page>` that are related to each other.
 Each resource collection has a **title** and has a list of resource pages.
-Resource collection is created on a level of a knowledge model.
+Resource collections are created on the level of a knowledge model.

 .. _resource-page: